Sakhalin Tunnel: Current operations and future prospects

 Since 1973, a train ferry has connected Vanino (on the mainland near Sovetskaya Gavan) with the town of Kholmsk on Sakhalin.

 Even after the dissolution of the Soviet Union, there have been calls from politicians for a revival of the project, although there have been concerns that its cost would outweigh the benefits.
 However, there have been signs that the link is under serious consideration, including an announcement of support from Russian President Dimitry Medvedev in November 2008.
 The project is proposed to be completed by 2030.

-On January 16, 2009, it was suggested by the Russian government the link could be completed with a bridge, rather than tunnel, and far northerly route.
+On January 16, 2009, it was suggested by the Russian government the link could be completed with either a bridge or a tunnel.

 New plans would see the connection in Sakhalin at Nogliki, which has in the meantime been connected to the island's rail network.
 In 2019, work was completed to convert the island's narrow-gauge rail system, a legacy of the previous Japanese administration of the southern half of the island, to the broader Russian standard gauge.

 There have also been proposals to connect the southern tip of Sakhalin to the Japanese island of Hokkaido via a 40 km bridge or tunnel, providing a direct land transport link for container traffic from Japan to the Asian mainland and Europe.

 In July 2018, Russia's president Vladimir Putin commissioned an analysis of a proposal to build a bridge from the Russian mainland to Sakhalin on the northernmost part of the Strait of Tartary.
 Putin said that the project was very important for Sakhalin residents and would be a major factor in encouraging people to remain in the region.
 It would also boost the development of Khabarovsk Territory.
 He said that he had instructed the government to analyze this matter, particularly its economic aspects.